DavidHuang2002/ekreb-game/README.md

 # EKREB - a word guessing game

 This game was created for the programming challenge of Change Plus Plus club.
-It is a word guessing game where the user tries to guess a word by guessing letters.
+It is a scrambled word guessing game where the user tries to guess a word by looking at its scrambled letters.

 ## Demo